 Instructions

-- Let cool slightly then serve with butter and salt.
+- Serve: Let cool slightly, then serve with butter and salt.

 Notes

-- Corn: feel free to use whole cobs of corn or you can cut them in half or even in thirds – it won’t impact how long to boil them.
-Pro tip: buy the freshest corn you can (hit up those local farm stands or a local farmers market)
+- Corn: feel free to use whole cobs of corn or you can cut them in half or even in thirds – it won’t impact the cook time.
+Pro tip: buy the freshest corn you can (hit up those local farm stands or a local farmers market).

 - Serving + Leftover Corn: we love making Mexican Street Corn or Mexican Street Corn Salad with our boiled corn (and then maybe making some Mexican Street Corn Burgers or Mexican Street Corn Nachos).